simonmichael/hledger/examples/debconf/README.md

 Single year reports:

-- `hledger -f 2025.ledger is`
+- `hledger -f 25.hledger is`
-- `hledger -f 2025.ledger is -V`
+- `hledger -f 25.hledger is -V`
-- `hledger -f 2025.ledger is -VQSTt --drop 1`
+- `hledger -f 25.hledger is -VQSTt --drop 1`

-The `all.ledger` file reads from all the downloaded repos:
+The `all.hledger` file reads from all the downloaded repos' main journals:

-- `hledger -f all.ledger is -1 -YTN`
+- `hledger -f all.hledger is -1 -YTN`
-- `hledger -f all.ledger is -1 -YT -X USD`
+- `hledger -f all.hledger is -1 -YT -X USD`

-`make hledger-'ARGS'` runs a hledger command in each downloaded repo:
+`make hledger-'HLEDGERARGS'` runs a hledger command on each repo's main journal:

 - `make hledger-accounts`
 - `make hledger-stats | grep 'Txns  '`
 - `make hledger-'bs -2'`
 - `make hledger-'is -2`

+`make ledger-'LEDGERARGS'` does the same but with Ledger.

+`make cmd-'CMD` runs a command in each repo.